 Morningside College is committed to providing reasonable accommodations for all students with documented disabilities.
-Students must have appropriate documentation on file with the Dean/Director of their program and the Associate Dean for Academic Affairs before any course accommodations can be made.
-Based on provided documentation, the Associate Dean for Academic Affairs will make a determination of what are reasonable accommodations and create a Letter of Accommodation.
-Once the instructor receives authorization from the Associate Dean for Academic Affairs via an official Letter of Accommodation, necessary adjustments will be made in the course.
+Students must have appropriate documentation on file with the Dean/Director of their program and the Disability Services Coordinator before any course accommodations can be made.
+Based on provided documentation, the Disability Service Coordinator will make a determination of what are reasonable accommodations and create a Letter of Accommodation.
+Once the instructor receives authorization from the Disability Services Coordinator via an official Letter of Accommodation, necessary adjustments will be made in the course.
 Accommodations are not retroactive; therefore, early planning is essential.
-Please contact the Associate Dean for Academic Affairs at 712.274.5388 with any questions or to coordinate services.
+Please contact the Disability Services Coordinator with any questions or to coordinate services.